29cengi/SpoofMyDevice_Devices/README.md

 # SpoofMyDevice Devices

-Community-maintained device preset files for `SpoofMyDevice`.
+Device preset files for `SpoofMyDevice`, based on deviceinfohw database.

 Each preset lives in the repository root as a single JSON file such as: